Two methods to make consistent and tasty creme fraiche at home.

 - Add 2 cups of non-ultra pasteurized cream to the jar and stir well.
 Cover tightly with a piece of cheesecloth and let sit at room temperature 70F (21C) for 24 hours.
 Stir, put the lid on and refrigerate for 24 hours before using.

-Method 2 – using commercial mesophilic starter culture
+Method 2 – using a commercial mesophilic starter culture

 Traditionally, rennet is not added when making creme fraiche but if you like it a bit firmer, add 1-2 drops of single strength rennet per quart of cream diluted in 1 Tbsp of non-chlorinated water.
 This is important when using Aroma B or Flora Danica cultures as they produce creme fraiche that’s not very firm.